FruitfulSystems/awesome/readme.md

 This repo is still a work in progress to get it up to snuff.
 Especially the table of contents and even the general organization.

-I foresee this list to be a lot bigger than the original awesome list becuase I will be filling out the rest of the broader categories over time as the upstream repo is clearly and understandably IT based.
+I foresee this list to be a lot bigger than the original awesome list because I will be filling out the rest of the broader categories over time as the upstream repo is clearly and understandably IT based.

 </br>
 </br>